Ireland Pensions Update

 What does this mean for trustees?

-Trustees will need to communicate with the sponsoring employer to request information on any likely implications for and impacts on the scheme following the review and decisions undertaken by the employer.
+Trustees will need to communicate with the sponsoring employer to request information as to whether there will be any likely implications and impacts on the scheme following the review and decisions undertaken by the employer.

-Mercer can help employers understand the implications of AE on their business with a checklist of items to consider.
+Mercer can support employers to understand the implications of AE on their business with a checklist of items for employers to consider.
 Please contact us for further information.

 State Pension

-The Social Welfare (Miscellaneous Provisions) Act 2023 introduced reforms with effect from 1 January 2024 aimed at addressing increasing longevity that results in more people availing of State pensions for longer.
+The Social Welfare (Miscellaneous Provisions) Act 2023 introduced reforms with effect from 1 January 2024 with a view to addressing increasing longevity that results in more people availing of State pensions for longer.

 The measures include the following.

-• The State Pension age is to remain at 66.
+• State Pension age to remain at 66

-• A new voluntary flexible option is introduced for those reaching 66 on or after 1 January 2024, allowing employees the flexibility to defer drawing down their State Pension up to age 70.
-Where the State Pension is deferred, PRSI contributions are payable by the employer and employer in return for a higher State Pension (subject to maximum limits).
+• New voluntary flexible option introduced to those reaching 66 on or after 1 January 2024 allowing employees the flexibility to defer drawing down their State Pension up to age 70.
+Where the State Pension is deferred, PRSI contributions are payable by the employer and employer in return for a higher State Pension (subject to maximum limits)

-• From January 2025, there will be a 10-year phased removal of the Yearly Average Method, which means that all pensions will be calculated using only the Total Contributions Approach by 2034.
+• From January 2025 there will be a 10-year phased removal of the Yearly Average Method, which means that all pensions will be calculated using only the Total Contributions Approach (TCA) by 2034.

-• The long-term sustainability of the State Pension system is to be addressed through a gradual, incremental increase in social insurance rates.
+• Long-term sustainability of State Pension system to be addressed through gradual, incremental increase in social insurance rates.
 The Government has signed off on a plan to increase PRSI by 0.70% over five years.
-Under the plan, there will be incremental increases in all classes of PRSI for employers, employees and the self-employed.
+Under the plan there will be incremental increases in all classes of PRSI for employers, employees and the self-employed.
 This begins with a 0.1% hike in October 2024.

-The Heads of Bill has been published for the Employment (Restriction of Certain Mandatory Retirement Ages) Bill 2024.
-The proposal removes any mandatory retirement age that is below the State Pension age.
-If an employee provides written notice to their employer that they do not consent to the mandatory retirement age, the employer must not retire them before they qualify for the State Pension.
-While the Heads of Bill states that “Nothing in this Act shall affect any pension scheme,” it remains to be seen whether the final published Act will include this provision.
+The Heads of Bill have been published for the Employment (Restriction of Certain Mandatory Retirement Ages) Bill 2024.
+The proposal removes any mandatory retirement age that is below the State Pension Age.
+If an employee provides written notice to their employer that they do not consent to the mandatory retirement age, the employer must not retire them before they qualify for State Pension.
+While the Heads of Bill states that “Nothing in this Act shall affect any pension scheme” it remains to be seen whether the final published Act will include this provision.

 What should employers do now?

 Longer working and flexible retirement may become a more significant issue for employers.
-Once the Bill is published, employers should consult with trustees of their pension scheme to assess whether flexible options will impact on the design of the retirement and death benefits being provided and whether amendments to the scheme’s rules will be required.
+Once the bill is published, employers should consult with trustees of their pension scheme to assess whether flexible options will impact on the design of the retirement and death benefits being provided and whether amendments to the rules of the scheme will be required.

-Mercer can help employers understand the implications of the State’s new flexible options and the impact on their business.
+Mercer can support employers to understand the implications of the State’s new flexible options and the impact on their business.
 Please contact us for further information.

 Review of the Standard Fund Threshold (SFT) regime

-The results of the examination will be presented to the Minister for Finance for consideration by summer 2024.
+The results of the examination will be presented to the Minister for Finance by Summer 2024 for consideration.

 Supreme Court judgment – Widower’s Contributory Pension

 The Government is considering legislative changes following a Supreme Court judgment that an unmarried father is entitled to a widower’s contributory pension.
-The court ruled in favour of an individual whose long-term partner had died.
+The court rules in favour of an individual whose long-term partner had died.
 They had three children but were not married.
-The court found that social welfare legislation limiting the payment to married or civil partnership couples was invalid and discriminatory.
-It stated that the distinction between married and non-married parents was arbitrary and failed to hold parents equal before the law.
-The decision will require the Oireachtas to bring in legislation to give effect to the ruling.
+The court found that the Social Welfare legislation, which limited the payment to married or civil partnership couples, was invalid and discriminatory and stated that the distinction between married and non-married parents was arbitrary and failed to hold parents equal before the law.
+The decision will require the Oireachtas to being in legislation to give effect to the ruling.

-While this does not relate directly to occupational pension schemes, trustees and employers should be mindful that rules in a pension scheme that provide spouses’ pensions only where the member is married could be challenged following the implementation of this legislation.
+While this does not relate directly to occupational pension schemes, trustees and employers should be mindful that rules in a pension scheme which provide spouse’s pensions only where the member is married could be challenged following the implementation of this legislation.

 Pensions Authority Recent Activity